jmbealer/my-knowledge-base/computing/blesh_shortcuts.md

 This face specifies the background face of the status line.

-## 4.15 Settings for editing and executing commands
+## 4.15 Settings for Editing and Executing Commands

 ### 4.15.1 Bleopt `indent_offset` (Arithmetic) (v0.2)<sup><a id="bleopt-indent_offset" href="#user-content-bleopt-indent_offset">†</a></sup>